sohailsajid79/DevOps-My-Path/Docker/README.md

      ```

 6. **Use Slim Versions of Images**:

    - Use official "slim" versions of images when possible (e.g., `python:3.9-slim`).

+7. **Layer Caching and Optimised Push**:

+   - Docker uses a `layered filesystem` where each instruction in a Dockerfile creates a new image layer.
+   - When pushing a Docker image to a registry, `only the modified layers are uploaded`, saving time and bandwidth.
+Unchanged layers are reused from the previous version.
+   - The optimisation reduces upload time and storage space, especially in continuous integration pipelines.

 ## Docker Networking